Wasing

 Wasing is an agricultural and woodland village, country estate and civil parish in West Berkshire, England owned almost wholly by the descendants of the Mount family.
-In local administration, its few inhabitants convene their own civil parish, but share many facilities with Brimpton which was in its civil parish at the time of the 2011 Census.
+In local administration, its few inhabitants convene their own civil parish, but share many facilities with Brimpton.

 Geography

 Wasing, cattle in the park, summer 2013, looking approximately along the line of the Roman road from Speen to Silchester.

 Wasing has fields on the Berkshire-Hampshire border and is approximately 7.5 mi south-east of Newbury.
 Its nearest village with general amenities is Aldermaston and its nearest town is Tadley.
 Its western boundary is the River Enborne, which flows through the range of downs which start in the south of the parish, rising to the highest point in the south-east, Walbury Hill 5 mi west.
 Wasing Wood Ponds is a site of Special Scientific Interest (SSSI).

 History

 The manor of Wasing was owned by the College of the Valley Scholars in Salisbury when it was dissolved in 1542.
 The manor was soon sold by the Crown to Sir Humphrey Forster, a king's servant.